 An Overview of Gene Editing Techniques

-This note provides you with an overview of genome editing and the various existing gene editing techniques and technologies currently available on the market.
+Explore the various gene editing techniques and technologies currently available on the market.

 What is genome or gene editing?